Charles Pettibone: Political career

 He was not a candidate for re-election in 1890, and was succeeded by Democrat William Voss.
 He became sergeant-at-arms of the Senate as of the 1895 session.
 In 1896, he attempted to return to his old Senate seat, running as a Republican; but lost to Democrat Michael Burke, with 4240 votes to Burke's 4945 and Populist Charles Williams' 170.

 By 1897, while he was still sergeant-at-arms (and Stanley Pettibone, "student", was a messenger on his staff), he had sold the Reporter and moved to Oconomowoc, where he and his sons Daniel and Stanley, operating as Pettibone & Pettibone, published the Oconomowoc Republican, which had been the Oconomowoc Democrat until they purchased and renamed it.

-After leaving Oconomowoc

 He retained his office until the Senate's 1903 session.

+Later life

 About that time, the Pettibones sold the Republican and purchased the Watertown Republican, which they operated for two years before selling it.
 He then moved to Waupun, where he assisted Wilford A. Sanborn, proprietor of the Waupun Leader and husband of Pettibone's daughter Hannah.

 Pettibone was a Freemason, an Odd Fellow, and a member of the Grand Army of the Republic.
 In March 1917, a letter from Pettibone was published in The Weekly Republican. a newspaper in Cape Girardeau, Missouri, in which Pettibone wrote how the recent American entry into "the war in Europe" (World War I) reminded him of his own early days as a green volunteer, concluding, ‘We thought we were having some army experiences while there, but in comparison with our service after we were assigned and reported for duty in the Department of the Cumberland, it was a picnic."

-He died November 30, 1925, and is buried with Emily (who died in April 1937) in Forest Mound Cemetery in Waupun.
+He died on November 30, 1925, and is buried with Emily (died April 1937) in Forest Mound Cemetery in Waupun.